clarkevansteenderen/Hons_SDM_2026/README.md

 ### 🟣 The course handout is [here]()

 ### 🟣 Download this repository by clicking **Code** ➡️ **Download ZIP"**
 Use this downloaded folder as your working directory, where you save all outputs.
+Open the **RProject** file to get started, and create scripts as you work through the HTML instructions for each exercise.

 ### 🟣 Download the [Koppen-Geiger layer here](https://www.gloh2o.org/koppen/)